MILOUDIAS/TinyMOA/test/integration/core_generic/README.md

 Tests for `src/core_generic.v`, the "ideal" RV32EC nibble-serial CPU core with full 32-bit addressing.
 This module is not used by tinymoa.v

 These tests instantiate the full CPU (decoder, register file, ALU, shifter, multiplier) against an ideal single-cycle memory.
-The testbench (`tb_core_generic.v`) provides a 256-word synchronous RAM loaded from a hex file via `$readmemh`.

 ## Programs